-Results: Following a thematic analysis of these interviews, we developed a cybersecurity information access framework that highlights shortcomings in older adults’ choice of information resources.
-Specifically, we find that older users prioritise social resources based on availability, rather than cybersecurity expertise, and that they avoid using the Internet for cybersecurity information searches despite using it for other domains.
+Results: Following a thematic analysis of these interviews, the study team developed a cybersecurity information access framework that highlights shortcomings in older adults’ choice of information resources.
+Specifically, the authors find that older users prioritise social resources based on availability, rather than cybersecurity expertise, and that they avoid using the Internet for cybersecurity information searches despite using it for other domains.

 Finally, the paper discusses the design of cybersecurity information dissemination strategies for older users, incorporating favoured sources such as TV adverts and radio programming.

 PANACEA Research perspectives: PANACEA partners from Northumbria University are the involved in the development of a secure behaviour nudging solution, offering a range of innovative tools to assist the user in identifying: 1) Insecure behaviour in the workplace.
 2) Factors driving this behaviour and barriers to secure behaviour.
 3) Appropriate techniques and ‘nudges’ to encourage more secure behaviour.
 4) Tools to assess and re-assess the organisation’s cybersecurity position and needs on a reiterative basis.

 Keywords: cybersecurity attacks and scams, secure cyber behaviour